shahbaz-pycread/olympics-games-analysis/README.md

-# olympics-games-analysis
+# Olympics-Games-Analysis

-### Business Problem: As a data analyst, the task is to visulize data that will help readers to understand how countries have performed historically in the Summer olympics.
+### Business Problem: **As a data analyst, the task is to visulize data that will help readers to understand how countries have performed historically in the Summer olympics.**

 #### Tools Used:
                 1.SQL SERVER for cleaning and transforming data